 It requires courage to emigrate and start a new life in a foreign country, and moving to Mexico is no exception.

 The things you need to live well, to live comfortably, and to live simply are here.
 They probably aren’t in the shapes and forms that you’re used to seeing; and how they manifest themselves might be different and, at first, alien to your customs.
 This journey of discovery is one that you’ll have to undertake consciously if you intend to create a new lifestyle for yourself in Mexico.

 Full adoption of any foreign country requires compromise, acceptance, and understanding.
 Moving to Mexico will oblige you to change habits, surrender certain whims, and accept life for what it is, not what you wish it or demand it to be.
 In return, Mexico could gift new dimensions to your life, for example, by encouraging you to see beyond your current horizon, and connecting you to friends of the kind you never thought possible.

 You will witness the kindnesses and wickedness of human nature as the well-documented contrasts present themselves regularly.
 Situations here will at times frustrate you or annoy you; sometimes they will appear to tease you for no apparent reason.

 Mexico can also fill you with an energy and joy that will remain in you always.
-It’s this impulsive tapestry that creates the almost mystical allure that has brought foreigners to live here, and live out their lives here, for better and for worse, for centuries.
+It’s this spontaneous tapestry that creates the almost mystical allure that has brought foreigners to live here, and live out their lives here, for better and for worse, for centuries.
 And when —or more precisely, if— you can find peace with all that Mexico is and all that Mexico is not, you will begin to find your place in these lands.
 If you don’t or discover that you can’t tread that testing path and adapt, Mexico will surely break your endeavors and send you back whence you came.